 Accordingly, pursuant to the order, advisers will be permitted to charge performance-based fees1 for clients who, at the time of entering into the advisory contract, have either (i) $1 million in assets under management with the adviser or (ii) a net worth of at least $2 million.
 Because the order states that these thresholds apply at the time the client enters into the contract, advisers will not need to re-qualify existing investors in private funds or separate account clients that met the previous definition of “qualified client” at the time the contract was entered into.
 Notably, since these requirements apply to both separately managed accounts and investors in private funds, private fund advisers that charge incentive allocations or other types of performance fees should revise their offering and subscription documents to reflect the new parameters.
 Where applicable, advisers to separately managed accounts also will need to revise their investment management agreements to comply with the new requirements going forward.

-For assistance in revising the applicable documents to reflect the new qualified client thresholds, or for additional information relating to the SEC’s order, please contact Zac Rosenberg, Compliance Consultant by email at firstname.lastname@example.org or by phone at (619) 278-0020.
+For assistance in revising the applicable documents to reflect the new qualified client thresholds, or for additional information relating to the SEC’s order, contact us at (619) 278-0020 to schedule your consultation.

 1 Fees based on a share of the capital gains upon, or the capital appreciation of, the funds of a client